algoprog/rivr-search/README.md

 ![alt tag](https://lh3.googleusercontent.com/-dZfTioWZJfk/Vqz91N_fBYI/AAAAAAAAAaU/jkWEbWs7y0k/s920-Ic42/promo.png)
 # RIVR
-RIVR is the world's first open source torrents search engine.
+RIVR is the world's first open source torrent search engine.
 It scrapes torrent websites (Kickass, ThePirateBay, isoHunt, Limetorrents, 1337x), and gives fast results with a ranking based on torrent hash, seeders and leechers.
 For each torrent it provides a magnet link and when available a torrent file displaying its contents.
 RIVR is a personal project I decided to make open source with the hope of finding people to build a distributed torrents search engine with high quality results.

 # Features
 * Scrapers for Kickass, ThePirateBay, isoHunt, Limetorrents, 1337x